prezi/datateam/WhatIsLean.md

 http://www.amazon.com/This-Lean-Resolving-Efficiency-Paradox/dp/919803930X

-These ideas are all derived from the Toyota Motor Corporation's internal work culture
+These ideas are all derived from the Toyota Motor Corporation's internal work culture.

 Flow efficiency vs resource efficiency
 --------------------------------------